Cwexus/xyops/docs/data-structures.md

 Which executable to run for the job.
 This cannot be set -- it is copied from the [Plugin](#plugin).

+## Job.script

+The script which, if present, is written and cached on disk, and then appended onto the [Job.command](#job-command) as a file argument.
+This cannot be set -- it is copied from the [Plugin](#plugin).

 ## Job.uid

 Which UID (User ID) to run the job process as.
 This cannot be set -- it is copied from the [Plugin](#plugin).